IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Custom Homepage
 ++++++++++++++++

-The Dataverse software allows you to use a custom homepage or welcome page in place of the default root Dataverse collection page.
+The Dataverse Software allows you to use a custom homepage or welcome page in place of the default root Dataverse collection page.
 This allows for complete control over the look and feel of your installation's homepage.

 Download this sample: :download:`custom-homepage.html </_static/installation/files/var/www/dataverse/branding/custom-homepage.html>` and place it at ``/var/www/dataverse/branding/custom-homepage.html``.